learn-co-students/rails-layouts-and-templates-lab-v-000/README.md

 ## The Default Layout

 1. Make a new controller called `StaticController`.
-2. Create a home view with an `h2` that says "Welcome to Flatiron Widgets" and a new action in `StaticController` called `home`.
+2. Create a home view with an `h2` that says "Welcome To Flatiron Widgets" and a new action in `StaticController` called `home`.
 3. Create a default application layout at the correct location, and add an `h1` to it that says "Flatiron Widgets Store".
 This is for the main site's welcome bar.

 ## Custom Layouts for a Controller